ehzhang/kobal/README.md

-mysterymagicfuntimeverycool
+KOBAL
 ===========================

-this chrome extension is magical
+A chrome extension to annotate the internet.